 As a primary school, St Aidan's follows the two national documents covering the primary age curriculum.
 They are the Statutory framework for the early years foundation stage, which is taught in Nursery and Reception, and the National primary curriculum which is taught in Years 1 - 6.

 Our aim for the curriculum is to provide our children with the knowledge and skills that they will need to contribute to our society in a positive way and to be successful in life.

-At St Aidan's we use the Letters and Sounds phonics guidance from Nursery to Year 2.
-We are in the process of adopting Essential Letters and Sounds to complement our Oxford Reading scheme.
+At St Aidan's we use the Essential Letters and Sounds Phonics Scheme alongside our Oxford Reading scheme.

 You can watch these Julia Donaldson Top Tips for reading videos which share some good ideas about helping your child to read.

-We are in the process of introducing our new Systematic Synthetic Phonics programme.
+We are in the process of fully embedding our Essential Letters & Sounds Systematic Synthetic Phonics programme.
 The most important thing to do at home is use the correct short sounds as demonstrated below:

 Please read our summary of teaching Mathematics at St Aidan's document below and find out a little more about our approach.